On 3 March 2021, the Financial Ombudsman Service (FOS) published two sets of statistics.

 The Amigo Scheme presents the FCA with a big problem because of the anti-competitive implications.
 To allow a major bad credit lender to carry on in business but evade paying full compensation to its customers would make life much harder for the other bad credit lenders who are still paying full refunds.

-UPDATE on 15 March Provident too gave up and asked for a Scheme.
-See Provident proposes a Scheme to cap refunds for details.
+UPDATE on 15 March Provident too gave up and asked for a Scheme, which was approved in August.
+See Provident’s Refund Scheme for the latest news on this.